 Collecting data and analyzing marketing performance indicators provides you with the tools to maximize customer satisfaction.
 So, where does this data come from?

-Online Metrics: Reviewing online metrics provides insight into how satisfied your customers are with your product or service and with your brand as a whole.
+Reviewing online metrics provides insight into how satisfied your customers are with your product or service and with your brand as a whole.
 Analyzing social media trends – which direction your Facebook "likes" move in, whether trends steady or sporadic, are great places to start.
-Marketing automation software provides deeper analysis into the number of conversions, number of repeat website visits, time spent interacting with your website, and number of brand interactions.
+Marketing automation software provides deeper analysis into the number of conversions, the number of repeat website visits, time spent interacting with your website, and the number of brand interactions.

 Where To Go From Here